Just before the holidays I received an email from Air Tahiti in regards to our flight to Moorea…

-I emailed Air Tahiti back, asking them to simply cancel our flight.
-We’ll just take the ferry (which is not only cheaper, but will now get us there a lot quicker than the short flight, thanks to the new layover time).
+I emailed them back, asking them to cancel our flight.
+We’ll just take the ferry (which is not only cheaper, but will also get us there a lot quicker).

 Perfect.
 I confirmed.

 I heard nothing back.
 Over the course of 7-10 days I sent three additional emails.
 Nothing.
-No refund showed up on my card, and I received a confirmation that the flight had been cancelled.
+Other than a confirmation that the flight had been cancelled.

 Nice.
 That’s some solid customer service right there.

 So now I’m done.
 Honestly, I can’t deal with a company like this.
 And here’s my plea to you, ANY OTHER AIRLINE OUT THERE.
 Please start service between Tahiti and the other islands.
 Take this monopoly away.
 Because for real, they are ridiculous!